zerovm/zwift-ui/README.md

 ## Swift File Manager

 File Manager is an open source web application.
 All code is client side.
-The only backend is the Swift v1 API is used and called directly from the client side.
+The backend is the Swift v1 API.
+It is used and called directly from the client side.
 Authentication specified in Swift v1 API is used.
 File Manager provides UI for all Swift v1 API capabilities.
 Deleting entire Container or Pseudo-Directory with its files is